getporter/porter/docs/content/build-image.md

 descriptions: How does Porter build an Invocation Image?
 ---

-When you build Cloud Native Application Bundle (CNAB) with Porter, a bundle.json and an invocation image are created for you.
+When you build a Cloud Native Application Bundle (CNAB) with Porter, a bundle.json and an invocation image are created for you.
 How does Porter turn your _porter.yaml_ into an invocation image?
 This walkthrough will explain how Porter constructs the invocation image, including how mixins and other bundles allow you to compose functionality.

 ## Starting From Scratch